-However, to everyone’s amazement, the idol did not move from its original place when the time came to install the idol within a temple.
+However, to everyone’s amazement, the idol did not move from its original place when it was time to install the idol within a temple.
 Shah realised that Lord Rama had indicated that the idol would remain in its original place (where it was first kept).

-Hence, the palace was made into a beautiful temple and till date, it is revered as a sacred shrine and thousands of devotees come here to pray to Lord Rama.
+Hence, the palace turned into a beautiful temple.
+And till date, it is a revered sacred shrine.
+Thousands of devotees come here to pray to Lord Rama.

-Just like all other palaces and monuments in Orchha, the Dinman Hardaul’s Palace too has a rich history and past that evokes tremendous interest among visitors and tourists.
-The Palace was built after Hardaul who was a saintly prince.
+Just like all other palaces and monuments in Orchha, the Dinman Hardaul’s Palace, too, has a rich history and past that evokes tremendous interest among visitors and tourists.

-This is an architectural masterpiece which is connected with the Ram Raja Temple and stands out for its attractive wall paintings and murals.
+This is an architectural masterpiece connected with the Ram Raja Temple.
+And it stands out for its attractive wall paintings and murals.

-This temple was originally built on a large stone platform to install the idol of Lord Rama.
-However, after the idol was kept in the palace, the temple became home to a four armed God, Chaturbhuj.
+The temple was originally built on a large stone platform for the installation of Lord Rama’s idol.
+However, after the installation of the idol, the temple became home to a four-armed God, Chaturbhuj.

-As is evident from its name, the Phool Bagh is a beautiful flower garden which served as a comfortable and beautiful resting place for the Bundela rulers.
-Situated next to the Palki Mahal in the city of Orchha in Tikamgarh district of Madhya Pradesh, the Phool Bagh includes features such as fountains and pavilions.
+As is evident from its name, the Phool Bagh is a beautiful flower garden.
+It served as a comfortable and beautiful resting place for the Bundela rulers.
+Incidentally, it is next to the Palki Mahal in the city of Orchha in Tikamgarh district of Madhya Pradesh.

-If you are in Orchha, make sure to take time out and visit the 14 Chhatris which were created in memorial of the rulers who left their mark on Orchha town.
+If you are in Orchha, do visit the 14 Chhatris, created in memorial of the rulers who left their mark on Orchha town.
 You will find these famous Chhatris near the Kanchan Ghat on River Betwa.

-Some of the other palaces in Orchha include the Sheesh Mahal which has now been converted into a Hotel.
+Some other palaces in Orchha include the Sheesh Mahal, now converted into a hotel.

 Some places to stay in Orchha include small hotels run by the Government, guest houses and the Bundelkhand Riverside hotel which is one of the finest hotels here.

 Orchha is well connected by road, rail, and air.
-The nearest airport is situated at Gwalior and Khajuraho.
-A major Railway junction is located at Jhansi.
+Gwalior and Khajuraho are the nearest airports.
+The Railway junction is at Jhansi.